Kanpur firing: Police says Vikas Dubey operated like 'Maoists' in the state

 Bulldozer mows down history sheeter Vikas Dubey’s house, police find underground bunker

-Dubey has been accused in the case in which eight policemen, part of a team whch had gone to arrest him, were killed after being attacked by his men.
+Dubey has been accused in the case in which eight policemen, part of a team which had gone to arrest him, were killed after being attacked by his men.

 Meanwhile, Uttar Pradesh Chief Minister Yogi Adityanath announced Rs one crore each ex-gratia for the families of the policemen who were killed in the Bikru village encounter.